lacasseio/native-samples/cpp/publish-macros/README.md

-# Publishing macros for transitive consumption by downstream projects (publish-macros)
+# Publishing macros for transitive consumption by downstream projects

 This sample demonstrates how to publish macros to downstream projects.